 Paul called Corinth a carnal church: “Brothers and sisters, I could not address you as people who live by the Spirit but as people who are still worldly—mere infants in Christ.
 I gave you milk, not solid food, for you were not yet ready for it.
 Indeed, you are still not ready.
 You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 Are you not acting like mere humans?”
 (1 Corinthians 3:1-3).
 And that’s the key to understanding the entire book!
 The church in Corinth was a carnal, worldly church, and there are many churches like that today.
 In fact, there are churches, whether intentionally or unintentionally, which encourage believers to remain in infancy, including traditional mainstream churches as well as non-denominational, seeker/feeler, traditions.
 No church from Roman Catholic to Presbyterian to Pentecostal is immune.
 Carnality has infiltrated all of them one way or the other, and perhaps, that’s why so many of the lessons of the Corinthians are preached hit and miss.
 Many of the lessons can be difficult to receive at first, but speaking in terms of my own walk, God has used First and Second Corinthians to instruct, reprimand, and above all else, encourage me.

 Worship given over to pandemonium prevents the building up of believers; I’ve seen this happen first hand, and it broke my heart then, and still does now.
 Are we really glorifying God, while willfully stumbling other brothers and sisters, because it’s more important to us to edify ourselves?
-Does it not glorify God more to conduct ourselves in a manner “so that everyone may be instructed and encouraged” when we assemble in his name?
-The Apostle Paul was talking about more than food here: “Let us therefore make every effort to do what leads to peace and to mutual edification.
+Does it not glorify God more to conduct ourselves in a manner “so that everyone may be instructed and encouraged” when we assemble in His name?
+Paul was talking about more than food here: “Let us therefore make every effort to do what leads to peace and to mutual edification.
 Do not destroy the work of God for the sake of food.
 All food is clean, but it is wrong for a person to eat anything that causes someone else to stumble.
 It is better not to eat meat or drink wine or to do anything else that will cause your brother or sister to fall” (Romans 14:19-21).

 To view all posts, click/press the link here to visit the Amazing Tangled Grace main page.